alecGraves/mniny-inception-net/README.md

 # mniny-inception-net
 This is my version of inception net for mnist.
-It was created as part of a competition between friends.
-I won with the lowest categorical crossentropy.
-In the end, my best results were by an ensemble of the best members created while running the training function for approx. 24 hours.
+It was created as part of a competition between friends (I won with the lowest categorical crossentropy).

 # Notable Results:
 Results gained after approx. 24 hours of training on a NVIDIA GTX 1060 GPU